I am an author, futurist, systems architect, public speaker and pro blogger.

 Why did the CDC and WHO tell us masks don’t work?

 Because they know the dark reality that in a pandemic masks are in short supply.
 Better to tell people they don’t work to prevent hoarding so they can get them in the hands of front line medical personnel.
-It’s right on the Center of Disease Controls’ own website playbook
+It’s right on the Center of Disease Controls’ own website playbook for pandemic planning:

 "Supplies of N95 respirators can become depleted during an influenza pandemic or wide-spread outbreaks of other infectious respiratory illnesses.
 Existing CDC guidelines recommend a combination of approaches to conserve supplies while safeguarding health care workers in such circumstances."